codingbbq/codingbbq.github.io/_posts/2019-03-21-pushing-rank-at-hackerrank.markdown

 [The problem can be found here](https://www.hackerrank.com/challenges/breaking-best-and-worst-records/problem)

-1. We can push multiple elements in a javascript array.
+1. We can push multiple elements in a JavaScript array.
 For eg.
 `myArray.push(10, 2, 3)`

 ```javascript